Cxmilla/airspace-hugo/exampleSite/content/english/project/second-year-representative.md

 +++
 bg_image = "/images/featue-bg.jpg"
 category = "Executive Council 2021"
-description = "Nicole Tan"
+description = "Fabiha Chohan"
 draft = true
-image = "/images/20220928_163439_mh1664414015323-nicole-tan.jpg"
+image = "/images/img_8419-fabiha-chohan.jpeg"
 title = "Second Year Representative"
 [[information]]
-info = "Nicole Tan"
+info = "Fabiha Chohan"
 label = "Name"
 [[information]]
-info = "Papaya"
+info = "Mangoes "
 label = "Favorite Fruit:"

 +++
 # Description

-Hiya!
-My name is Nicole and I am a 2nd year Geomatics student with a Digital Minor.
-Fun Fact: When I first went into engineering, I actually hated coding and told everyone that there was no way I would ever want to do that(for a class or job)...and look where I am now!
+Hey!
+I’m Fabiha, I am a second year Biomedical Engineering student with a minor in Digital Engineering.
+I’m the Second Year Representative for the academic year 2022-2023.
+I am also a very outgoing person who loves to be involved in the engineering community by being part of different clubs.
+This is also my first time being part of DESS and I am so excited for this new journey!

 # Contact

-Email: nicole.tan1@ucalgary.ca
+Email: Fabiha.chohan@ucalgary.ca